-In conjunction with A Level Mathematics, this course will broaden your mathematical knowledge in preparation for studying a mathematics or a mathematics-related degree at university.
+In conjunction with A Level Mathematics, this course will broaden your mathematical knowledge in preparation for studying a mathematics or related degree at university.

 A Level Further Maths fits well with almost any combination of subjects and offers wide progression opportunities to university or employment.
 If you are considering a degree in mathematics, physics, engineering or computing, you are strongly advised to study A Level Further Maths.

 - Must meet overall entry criteria for A Level study